epfl-ada/ada-2022-project-nonansland22/README.md

 ### ada-2022-project-nonansland22

-# The evolution of women’s representation in the film industry

 ### Datastory

 The website containing our datastory can be found [here](https://pauldfepfl.github.io/DatastoryNonNansLand/2022/12/21/datastory.html)

+# The evolution of women’s representation in the film industry

+To follow this notebook, the datataset and the Supplement: Stanford CoreNLP-processed summaries need to be downloaded from https://www.cs.cmu.edu/~ark/personas/.
+These folders need to placed at the same level, in the the same directory of this notebook.

 ### Abstract
 The last decade has been marked by emancipating and feminist movements.
-While many inequalities subsist to this day, women’s rights have progressed, along with mentalities.
-In this context, one could assess if before the last decade, a trend of improved women’s representation was translated in the film industry during the last fifty to a hundred years, and how this representation itself has evolved (i.e., the way women are depicted, and their relative importance compared to male characters).
+While many inequalities subsist to this day, women’s rights have progressed, along with mindsets[1][2].
+In this context, we are going to assess if before the last decade, a trend of improved women’s representation was translated in the film industry during the last fifty years, and how this representation itself has evolved (i.e., the way women are depicted, and their relative importance compared to male characters).
 Firstly, it would be interesting to study women’s representation across many movies using different characteristics throughout the last century, combining meta-datas about the movies, their characters, and their summaries’ language analysis.
-Then, one could study in more detail and compare different movie genres to further gain insight on women’s representation and evaluate its homogeneity across the film industry.
-Lastly, one could use the movies’ countries of origin to assess progress in this representation in different world regions.
+Then, we will study in more detail and compare different movie genres to further gain insight on women’s representation and evaluate its homogeneity across the film industry.
+Lastly, we will use the movies’ countries of origin to assess progress in this representation in different world regions.

  ### Research questions
-How has the representation of female characters evolved in the film industry over time ?
+How has the representation of female characters evolved in the film industry over time?
-A) Has the presence (eg. proportion) and attributes (eg. age) of female characters differed over time and how do they compare to male characters ?
+A) Has the presence (eg. proportion) and attributes (eg. age) of female characters differed over time and how do they compare to male characters?
 B) How has women’s representation evolved in some of the most mainstream genres, and how homogenous was this representation across genres throughout time?
 C) How are female characters depicted and how important are their roles relative to male characters using language analysis?